The NWSL wants a team in Philadelphia, but it’s not clear how much Philadelphia wants a team

 The Washington Spirit knocked reigning champion Gotham FC out of the playoffs on Saturday in the first of this year’s semifinals, winning a penalty shootout after earning a 1-1 tie with a late equalizer.

-Esther González’s 56th-minute header for Gotham looked destined to be the game’s only goal until Washington’s Hal Hershfelt leapt to head in a corner kick in the 93rd.
+Esther González’s 56th-minute header for Gotham looked destined to be the game’s only goal until Washington’s Hal Hershfelt leapt to head in a free kick in the 93rd.
 The sellout crowd of 19,563 erupted for the latest feat by the 23-year-old rising star with the club and the U.S. national team.

 In the extra sessions, Gotham survived the ejection of right back Bruninha in the 101st minute and took the game to penalty kicks.
 But the Bats ran into a brick wall in Washington goalkeeper Aubrey Kingsbury, who saved all three shots she faced in the shootout.